1. Purpose of policy

 2. Policy scope and application

-Act means the University of the Sunshine Coast Act 1998.
+Act means the University of the Sunshine Coast Act 1998 (Qld)

-Enrolled student means a student who is currently enrolled and registered in an award course of the University.
+Student means a student who is currently enrolled in an award program of the University.

 4. Elected members on University Council